JaganS-7/Technical-Projects/Handwritten_Character_Recognition/README.md

 ## Introduction

 The ability to recognize and classify handwritten characters is a fundamental task in the field of image recognition and artificial intelligence.
 This repository showcases a CNN-based solution for achieving accurate handwritten character recognition.
 The model is trained on a large dataset of labeled handwritten characters and is capable of predicting the alphabet corresponding to an input image.

+## Data set

+This data set is taken from the Kaggle platform.
+It contains a large number of English characters in an Excel sheet.

 ### Prerequisites
 - NumPy